fdev31/weye/doc/source/dev/jsapi.rst

      .. data:: Nano.mimes

-         Dictionary of "mime" : :class:`Item` with all registered mimes, see :func:`Nano.register_mime`
+         Dictionary of "mime" : :class:`Item` with all registered mimes, see :ref:`Defining a new mime type`

      .. function:: Nano.set_content(item, [opts])